TieDyeAstronomer/avspec/donts/in general.md

 Leaving these optional steps up to the researchers using the data gives them complete control during their analysis, enhancing both accuracy and accountability.[^1]

-[^1]: Of course, you can be a user of the data too--there's nothing to stop you from applying these advanced analyses to your own copies of your spectra, or to other spectra downloaded from the database!
+[^1]: Of course, you can be an end user of the data too--there's nothing to stop you from applying these advanced analyses to your own copies of your spectra, or to other spectra downloaded from the database!
 We merely ask that you do not include spectra altered in this way in your submissions.